IRodriguez13/IR0/interrupt/README.md

 ## English

 ### Overview
-The Interrupt Subsystem provides comprehensive interrupt handling for the IR0 kernel, supporting both x86-32 and x86-64 architectures.
-It includes a complete Interrupt Descriptor Table (IDT), exception handlers, and interrupt service routines with advanced features like context preservation and detailed error reporting.
+The Interrupt Subsystem provides basic interrupt handling for the IR0 kernel, supporting both x86-32 and x86-64 architectures.
+It includes an Interrupt Descriptor Table (IDT), exception handlers, and interrupt service routines with basic features like context preservation and error reporting.

 ### Key Components

 #### 1. Interrupt Descriptor Table (`idt.c`)
 - **Purpose**: Manages the IDT with 256 entries for all possible interrupts
 - **Features**:
-  - Complete IDT setup for x86-32 and x86-64
+  - Basic IDT setup for x86-32 and x86-64
-  - Dynamic interrupt handler registration
+  - Dynamic interrupt handler registration framework
   - Interrupt gate configuration
   - TSS integration for x86-64
   - Interrupt stack management